 <Oh, you poor thing!
 Who did that to you?>

-What might have been a frown passed over her face. <Child you say?
+What might have been a frown passed over the huge demon's face. <Child you say?
 And how old are you now?>

 The woman gave a laugh that made her entire body shake, jingling all the little metal discs against each other. <Bless you, child, you're hardly old enough to wash your own hands before dinner!> she said, once she had her breath back under control. <It's good luck you found your way here, all things considered.
 I am Agape, owner of the best tavern this city has to offer.
 Since this is your first day here, I will cook you something extra delicious.>

-As if pulled out of the background, Lykos and Aelius appeared within his field if vision again.
-Aelius was wearing a worried not-quite-frown, while Lykos smiled calmly. <What a delightful suggestion,> Lykos began, <but we->
+As if pulled out of the background, Lykos and Aelius appeared within his field of vision again.
+Aelius was wearing a worried not-quite-frown, while Lykos smiled calmly. <What a delightful suggestion!> Lykos began, <But we->

 <Then it's settled!> Agape interrupted, grabbed Glaw by the arm and whirled around, ignoring the stuttered protests voiced by Aelius and Lykos.

 <It's good that we get newcomers now and again.
 These two wouldn't bother showing their faces here otherwise!> Agape said blithely as she led the way through the crowd, which parted for her like water for a ship. <I understand that you have your work to tend to,> she added with a glance in Aelius' direction, <protecting us from harm in such a gallant fashion.
 But you!> This time her eyes turned to glare at Lykos in mock anger. <I've never understood why you lot insist on living so close to the border.> She gave a huff as if the mere thought of it offended her greatly.